micllynn/BRWExtract/README.md

 ## Basic usage ##

-First, place any data in the /data folder within brw_extract.
-Then, individual files can be extracted like so:
+First, place data in the /data folder within /brw_extract/.
+Then, the <code>run.py</code> script provides a convenient tool for extraction:
 ```python
 import brw_extract as brex